 Meeting Schedule & Location

-The Commission meets on the third Wednesday of each month at 5 p.m. in the City Commission Room at 200 3rd Street North.
-Meetings are broadcast live on cable channel TV Fargo 56 and can be seen live as www.FargoND.gov/streaming.
+The Commission meets on the third Wednesday of each month at 5 p.m. in the Commission Chambers at 225 4th Street North.
+Meetings are broadcast live on cable channel TV Fargo 56 and can be seen live at www.FargoND.gov/streaming.
 They are rebroadcast each Saturday at 4 p.m. and Sunday at 3 p.m.

 All meetings are open to the public.
 People with disabilities who plan to attend the meeting and need special accommodations should contact the Planning and Development Department at 701.241.1474 or TDD at 701.241.8258.
 Please contact us at least 48 hours before the meeting to give our staff adequate time to make arrangements.

 Learn More about Fargo Arts & Culture